Notting Hill, London – 24 things to do by a local (2024)

 From Notting Hill’s famous blue door to a renowned red door…across the road from the Notting Hill Travel Bookshop, Blenheim Cresent is home to the famous Books for Cooks shop which houses a cavernous collection of cookbooks, with its own cooking school.

-Celebrating its 30th anniversary in 2023, Books for Cooks is an iconic culinary institution in London and perfect for recipe rarities or to home your home cooking skills.
+Recently celebrating its 30th anniversary, Books for Cooks is an iconic culinary institution in London and perfect for recipe rarities or to home your home cooking skills.

 Notting Hill’s Books for Cooks has a test kitchen too, hidden away amongst back of the shop.
 Here, the store regularly tests out recipes from their huge cook book collections (the resulting dishes are sold cafe style).